yanjunzan/TD/README.md

 cross_w_f_3 <- Extract_co_all_chr(chromosome = chr,id_all = id_all[index.keep],all_vcf = all_vcf[index.keep],gap=3e6,filter=T)

 ```

+Users can extract number of double- /single cross over from here to make a cut off
 ## 3. Extract genotypes

 we will get a matrix, with each row represents one individual and each column a block in the genome in which no crossover event was identified in the population.